prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 #### Site JSON object

+Used to specify the coordinate, allowed occupants, and allowed continuous site DoF for a sublattice of the prim.

 - {: #site-coordinate } `coordinate`: array of number, `shape=(3,)` (required)

   Coordinate of the basis site with units as specified by the `coordinate_mode` parameter.
 The default tolerance for checking symmetry is 1e-5, so basis site coordinates should include 6 significant digits or more.